-Her work has appeared on the BBC, NBC, ABC, CBS, CNN, CNBC, Bloomberg, the Today Show, Good Morning America, FOX News, in the Washington Post and countless media outlets, and she wrote a very popular column for Prevention called Inspired Bites while serving as the Executive Director of the AllergyKids Foundation and doing strategic advisory work for companies making trend-setting changes in the food industry.
+Her work has appeared on the BBC, NBC, ABC, CBS, CNN, CNBC, Bloomberg, the Today Show, Good Morning America, FOX News, the New York Times, in the Washington Post and countless media outlets, and she wrote a very popular column for Prevention called Inspired Bites while serving as the Executive Director of the AllergyKids Foundation.

 Robyn has been named by SHAPE Magazine as a “Women To Shape the World,” by Forbes Woman as one of “20 Inspiring Women to Follow on Twitter,”and by The Discovery Channel as one of its 15 Top Visionaries.
 Her TEDx talks have been widely received, and she recently spoke at Tony Robbins’ financial conference, addressing “The New Food Economy.”

 Recruited by institutions like Enron and the oil and gas industry, Robyn grew up in Houston before moving to Colorado and is the founder of the AllergyKids Foundation and Do Good, a strategic advisory firm.

 Her focus is on restoring the health of American families in order to address the burden that disease in placing on our economy.
 All of her initiatives and work address the needs of the 1 in 3 American children that now has allergies, autism, ADHD and asthma and the growing number of American children with cancer.